StanfordLegion/legion/compiler/doc/language.md

 ## Partitions

-Regions can be *partitioned* into *disjoint subregions*.
+Regions can be *partitioned* into *disjoint* or *aliased* subregions.
 Partitions allow the programmer to specify that two tasks operate on independent data and therefore should run in parallel.
-More details on parallelism in Legion are provided in Section 2.7, below.
+More details on parallelism in Legion are provided in Section 3.7, below.

 Partitions can be constructed in two ways: